 Many of the same cities, however, are uncertain about how the mobility should change in order to reduce CO2e emissions to the levels of their aims.
 And because the spatial setting of a city affects the sustainability of mobility the question includes: how must the urban structure change to achieve climate-friendly mobility, and what concrete actions can be taken on the way to CO2e emission reduction?
-These questions were taken up by the project partners: the municipalities Bydgoszcz, Leipzig, Plymouth and Thessaloniki and the knowledge organisations Potsdam Institute for Climate Impact Research (PIK) and the Delft University of Technology (TUD), the latter being the project leader.
-The project started in August 2019 and ends July 2023.
+These questions were taken up by the project partners: the municipalities Bydgoszcz (Poland), Plymouth (UK), Thessaloniki (Greece) and Leipzig (Germany) and the knowledge organisations Potsdam Institute for Climate Impact Research (PIK) and the Delft University of Technology (TUD), the latter being the project leader.
+The project started in August 2019 and has ended end of July 2023.